-The Metal - O - Mineral Control adjusts the level of sensitivity, as well as selecting Metal or Mineral.
-Very slowly rotate this control clockwise (Right), for a metal setting.
-Note there will be a sudden change; at which point the small, weak tone increases to a loud, strong tone.
-This point of sudden change, we will call the threshold point or level.
-The threshold level is the best setting for maximum, effective sensitivity.

-For effective results, these adjustments must be made with the instrument in hunting position (See Figure B, under Operating Illustrations).
-Holding the loop as close to the surface of the area to be explored as is practical for movement of the loop.
+The Metal-O-Mineral Control adjusts the level of sensitivity as well as selecting Metal or Mineral.
+Very slowly rotate this control counter-clockwise (LEFT) for a metal setting.
+Note there will be a sudden change at which point you hear a weak tone.
+This point, we will call the threshold point or level.
+The threshold level is the best setting for maximum effective sensitivity.
+The meter reading should be around zero at the threshold point.
+It is impractical to attempt to maintain the meter at any exact setting, because all normal movements in the field affect meter readings to some degree, depending on the amount of mineral in the area you are working.
+For effective results, these adjustments must be made with the instrument in hunting position. (see Figure B, under Operating Illustrations), holding the loop as close to the surface of the area to be explored as is practical for movement of the loop.
 You are now adjusted for detecting metal.